 A readily available replacement was chosen to be the MAX809SLTRG

-It's an interesting failure mode and I'm not sure if it was caused by manufacturing defect or transcient voltage spike.
+It's an interesting failure mode and I'm not sure if it was caused by a manufacturing defect or transient voltage spike.

 There don't seem to be any ESD protection diodes on the power rails of this board, so it's a possibility.